0128peterevanson-stack/0128peterevanson-stack/README.md

 ## Hi there 👋
-I'm Peter,a full stack developer based in India.\n
+I'm Peter,a full stack developer based in India.
 I design and build whatever i can imagine.
 If an idea pops into my head, chances are i'll built it and ship it.
 Fun fact: ...